metalcarratt/ministry/study/triune-god/readme.md

 > Mt 9:36 And seeing the crowds, He was moved with compassion for them, because they were harassed and cast away like sheep **not having a shepherd**.

+The bridegroom

+> Mt 9:15 And Jesus said to them, The sons of the bridechamber cannot mourn as long as the bridegroom is with them, can they?
+But days will come when **the bridegroom** will be taken away from them, and then they will fast.